buddhist-uni/buddhist-uni.github.io/_courses/form.md

 - The Vietnamese and Korean traditions have taken on a more "engaged" attitude towards Awakening and the Bodhisattva path.

 {% include content_blurb.html category="av" slug="korean-buddhist-art_aam" %}
-- A Korean nun beautifully demonstrates the Buddhist spirit of generosity.
+- A Korean nun demonstrates the Buddhist spirit of generosity.

 ##### Robinson Chapter 10: Japan